eucalyptus/euca-demo/installs/install-00-initialize/docs/install-06-configure-awscli-ssl.md

-Extra stuff I need to fix later to get AWS CLI working with Eucalyptus when we use an Nginx proxy for SSL, which uses a wildcard SSL certificate signed by my internal Root CA:
+Extra stuff I need to fix later to get AWSCLI working with Eucalyptus when we use an Nginx proxy for SSL, which uses a wildcard SSL certificate signed by my internal Root CA: